LoginVSI/LE-PBI-Connector/README.md

 4. When prompted:
    - Enter your **FQDN** (e.g., `demolab.loginvsi.com`)
    - Enter your **Login Enterprise API Token** (View documentation [HERE](https://support.loginvsi.com/hc/en-us/articles/360009534760-Public-API) on how to add API access token)
+   - Select the **Days Back** from the choices (1, 3, 7, 30, 60, 90).
+This determines how back data is retrieved by the connector.
+For example, if selecting 30 days, data will be retrieved going back 30 days to the current date

 ![FQDN and API Token](images/readme_3.png)